Skip to content

 What do we do if Parts A and B is not done?

-If Parts A and B are not done then you cannot get started on Part D. You must focus on getting your processor, memory bus, and SPI working before you can complete anything in Part D.
+If Parts A and B are not done then you cannot get started on this part.
+You must focus on getting your processor, memory bus, and SPI working before you can complete anything in this part.

 Here are the steps to get started: